stevejoluc/stevejoluc.github.io/docs/index.md

 # Steven Lucero
-Cloud FinOps Data Analyst with a passion for technology, leadership, and innovation.
+Cloud FinOps Data Analyst with a passion for CURating a strong FinOps culture to maximize the value and innovation of the cloud.